Journal article information

 - Journal of publication: BMJ Open

-- Journal authors: Adam Steventon, Dr Geraint Lewis, Dr Martin Bardsley, Ian Blunt, Professor John Billings and Theo Georghiou
+- Nuffield Trust contributors: Adam Steventon, Dr Geraint Lewis, Dr Martin Bardsley, Ian Blunt, Professor John Billings and Theo Georghiou

 To develop an algorithm for identifying inpatients at high risk of re-admission to a National Health Service (NHS) hospital in England within 30 days of discharge using information that can either be obtained from hospital information systems or from the patient and their notes.